In 1657, John Owen produced one of his finest devotional treatises: probably originating from the substance of a series of sermons.

 God the Holy Spirit is primarily through comfort and sanctification.

 This was a controversial work in ecclesiastical circles of the 17th century.
 Twenty years after its publication, the rational ecclesiastical elite were scoffing at it’s contents.
 Owen strongly defended the ideas within this book, and history has shown him to be right!
 It is a classic of Christian devotional thought that still influences the church today.
-This is the orginal text with a new layout and is fully subtitled which makes it more accessible to a new generation of readers.
+This is the original text with a new layout and is fully subtitled which makes it more accessible to a new generation of readers.

 About John Owen